top of page

 We rented a lovely and highly recommended house through Booking, with two bedrooms—perfect for a family stay.

-Our rented house in Hoyos del Espino
+Our rented house in Hoyos del Espino, Spain

 Note – it's hard to find groceries in the village and the area in general.
 When we were here, the local shop was open only for a few limited hours.
 If you're arriving from a larger town, make sure to bring supplies with you.

-Sierra de Gredos, Sapin
+Sierra de Gredos, Spain

 The area offers a variety of trails with different difficulty levels, suitable both for beginner hikers and experienced climbers looking for a challenge.